ORDNA

 • Being able to adjust his sorting compartments is crucial because various brick quantities are always changing while in a the process of building projects.

-Once I had spent time evaluating my small scale models, it was very apparent that designing an insert for an existing Ikea furniture line was the best way to execute on all my ideas: affordable, simply manufactured, can fit into a LEGO room or Living room, matches IKEA’s assembly style.
+After ideating and sketching, it was apparent that designing an insert for an existing Ikea furniture line was the best way to execute on all my priorities: affordable, simply manufactured, can fit into a LEGO room or Living room, matches IKEA’s assembly style.

 I started with 1/4 scale vacform tests to see what form produced the best structural rigidity.